eatdust/LROC2FGearthview/README.md

     $ ./moontextures moon heights 8k

-The script is adapted from the one of Chris which generate Earth textures, more info can be found at [**NASA2FGearthview**](https://github.com/chris-blues/Nasa2FGearthview)
+The script is adapted from the one by Chris Blues which generate Earth textures, more info can be found at [**NASA2FGearthview**](https://github.com/chris-blues/Nasa2FGearthview)